nerel-ds/NEREL-BIO/bio-nne/README.md

  - "id" is the id (name) of the corresponding .txt and .ann files;
  - "text" is the medical abstract from the corresponding .txt file.

+Notebook evaluation/brat2json.ipynb will help you to convert BRAT files to .jsonl file suitable for the submission.

 You should submit your results [here](https://codalab.lisn.upsaclay.fr/competitions/16464#participate-submit_results) (available after registration).
 Make sure you choose the right competition phase (bilingual/English/Russian + development or test) for each of your submissions.

 ## Timeline